 Note that this cultivar is very similar to Abies koreana ‘Silberzwerg’ and ‘Silber Mavers’ and may, in fact, be the same cultivar.
 The RHS Plant Database lists this cultivar as Abies koreana ‘Silberperl,’ which is incorrect and may be a typographical error or a clerical oversight.

 Abies koreana ‘Silberperle’ is a distinctive, attractive and desirable selection of Korean fir.
 When young, the plant is globose and silvery due to the slight twist of the needles showing the silvery undersides that is typical for the species.
 The cultivar is also notable for its buds which are round and resin-coated, resembling silver pearls, which is the English translation of Silberperle.
-Later, as the plant ages, it will form a leader, growing upward at a rate of 2 – 3 inches (5 – 7.6cm) per year producing a squat conical tree 2 feet (.61 m) tall by 18 inches (45 cm) wide after 10 years.
+Later, as the plant ages, it will form a leader, growing upward at a rate of 2 to 3 inches (5 – 7.5 cm) per year producing a squat conical tree 2 feet (60 cm) tall and 18 inches (45 cm) wide after 10 years.
 This is a great plant for a small garden or a rock garden.
 As with most firs it will suffer if too hot and it does not like wet soils.

 In 2010 Henk van Kempen and I started an investigation to find out why several Abies koreana witch’s brooms appeared on the market in a relatively short time.
 From the beginning, we had in mind that there were only a few originals and the other must be just “renamings” . . .